gciatto/course-scm-linux-advanced/content/systemd/_index.md

 > `systemd` $\approx$ today's most common __init system__ for Linux systems

-- what's an init system?
+- but what's an _init system_ in the first place?

 ---